Winter Backpacking – A fourth season delight

 Shelter

 A shelter for winter backpacking does not have to be too fancy.
-Even a three-season shelter is fine if the location is chosen with care, pitched correctly and has a shape that will not collect excessive snow loads (in other words, steeper walls to shed snow).
-If someone is sleeping above or near treeline, expecting excessive winds or snow, then a dedicated four season tent will be wanted.
-Otherwise, a good three-season shelter will work fine for general use with the caveats noted above.
-Freestanding tents are quick to set up when the winter days are short, but should still be staked down with snow stakes, such items as ski poles or making the use of dead-man anchors.
-Note that a dead man anchor can be fashioned with sticks and slip knots, but does take more time versus other methods. ( Gathering the sticks for example ) .
+Even a three-season shelter is fine if the location is chosen carefully, pitched correctly, and has a shape that will not collect excessive snow loads (in other words, steeper walls to shed snow).
+If someone is sleeping above or near the treeline and expecting excessive winds or snow, a dedicated four-season tent will be needed.
+Otherwise, with the caveats noted above, a good three-season shelter will work fine for general use.
+Freestanding tents are quick to set up when the winter days are short but should still be staked down with snow stakes, such items as ski poles, or making use of dead-man anchors.
+Note that a dead man anchor can be fashioned with sticks and slip knots but takes longer than other methods. ( Gathering the sticks, for example ) .

 Types of shelters for winter: